qmk/qmk_firmware/keyboards/kbdfans/kbd67/rev2/keymaps/droxx/readme.md

 The function layer

 * Backspace will trigger KC_DEL until I find the KC_HOME key less useful.
-* Pressing the Fn and T key with toggle the keyboard underglow feature on and off.
+* Pressing T will toggle the keyboard underglow feature on and off.
 * Keys Q and E are used to change the underglow style of the keyboard.
 * Keys W and S modify the brightness of the underglow.
 * Keys A and D change the speed of the LED RGB animation.